flok/flok/README.md

 ### Hi there 👋

-I'm Florian K. I'm 24 years old, studying computer engineering at the BHT, Germany with a focus on embedded systems.
+I'm Florian K. I'm 24 years old, studying technical computer science at the BHT, Germany with a focus on embedded systems.

 🌱 I’m currently learning Machine Learning and Neural Networks
 <!--